History of Charnock Richard services

-The Fortes and Blue Star combined firm made a grand plan, inspired by American chain Howard-Johnson and designed by Terence Verity.
+The Fortes and Blue Star combined firm made a grand plan, inspired by American chain Howard-Johnson and designed by Terence Verity, who also worked on Keele.
 It had an entrance hall, snack bar and toilets on the ground floor, the snack bar alongside the motorway, and a café and restaurant on the bridge.
-The bridge restaurant, called Grill and Griddle, could hold nearly 300 customers.
+The bridge-restaurant, called Grill and Griddle, could hold nearly 300 customers.
 It involved a massive investment and a very strong catering proposal.
 Their landscaping effort was the best of all the offers.

 The proposal was similar to their offer for Keele, but without the water towers and with a few minor changes.
 Their use of escalators was called "a world-first".
 Motorway Services Ltd had a financial offer which was placed in joint-first place, joined by the Airborne windfall.
 It was described as "simple, orderly, compact and efficient".

 This was the only plan which had an effective road layout.
-Each side had a large car park, and a small parking area for other large vehicles at the end.
+Each side had a large car park around the building, and a small parking area for other large vehicles at the end.
 There was a large forecourt across the front on each side, each with ten islands.

 Their use of the bridge was about providing "good views", and the café would be "bright and comfortable".
 The bridge-restaurant had muted lighting and tables set into individual glass-sided booths while the café was a bright and light room.

 The Ministry were aware Motorway Services Ltd had made an impressive bid for all three of the new M6 service areas, but each one was judged on its own merits.